 Standard sclerotherapy is performed by injecting hypertonic saline that irritates vessel walls and makes them collapse.
 This procedure is effective and takes about 15-60 minutes.

 How are lasers used to perform vein removal?

 Laser sclerotherapy is a safe, effective option to traditional injections.
 When lasers are set to operate at specific wavelengths, their energy is only absorbed by dark pigments in blood.
 As a result, the laser passes safely through your skin to target the vein.

-As spider or varicose veins absorb laser energy, they’re heated to the precise temperature at which they break down.
+As spider or reticular veins absorb laser energy, they’re heated to the precise temperature at which they break down.
 The destroyed veins are naturally absorbed and eliminated from your body.
 The length of your laser session depends on the number of veins being treated, but it typically takes 15-60 minutes.